velascoluis/bigpato/README.md

 # BigPato: a smart SQL client for BigQuery and duckDB

-BigPato is a experimental python package that implements a smart SQL router between two SQL backend engines: BigQuery and duckDB.
+BigPato is a experimental python package that implements a smart SQL router between two SQL backend engines: `BigQuery` and `duckDB`.

-The overal idea is maintaning a hybrid database, where most used tables will be located at our local computer (e.g. laptop) and the rest in a cloud DWH like BigQuery.
+The overal idea is maintaning a hybrid database, where the most used tables will be located at our local computer (e.g. laptop) and the rest in a cloud DWH like `BigQuery`.

-BigPato implements:
+`BigPato` implements:
-- A simple automatic data tiering mechanism that updated local storage on request.
+- A simple automatic data tiering mechanism that updates local storage on request.
-- A SQL transpilation between BQ and duckDB SQL engines.
+- A SQL transpilation between `BigQuery` and `duckDB` SQL engines, so same query works on both engines.
-- A unified interface that redirecte queries to the most performant engine.
+- A unified interface that redirects queries to the most performant engine and return a `pandas` dataframe with they query ouptput

 ## Example run

-Import the package and create a new client:
+Import the package and create a new `BigPato` client calling `BigPato`:

 ```python
 from bigpato import bigpato